cpuheater/deepdive/README.md

 # deepdive

-deepdive - is a deep learning library implemented in Scala, it uses ND4j for linear algebra and signal processing.
+deepdive - is a deep learning library implemented in Scala, it uses ND4j for linear algebra.